-The subsidiary subsequently issued an appeal notice to the tax authority, who informally agreed to suspend efforts to request payment of the assessed amount until the appeal process is complete.
-Management is of the view that the filing positions taken, based on advice received from its local tax advisor, were based on reasonable interpretations of
+The subsidiary subsequently issued an appeal notice to the tax authority, who informally agreed to suspend efforts to request payment of the assessed amount until the appeal process was complete.
+Management was of the view that the filing positions taken, based on advice received from its local tax advisor, were based on reasonable interpretations of the Tax Code in effect for the periods covered by the reassessment.
+On May 11, 2015, the